Various recipes to make your own natural products:

 - 1 tablespoon of high proof alcohol (vodka)

-- 10-15 drops of essential oil of your choice
+- 10 drops of lavender essential oil and 10 drops of rosemary essential oil

 - Boil water to dissolve the sugar.